 I knew next to nothing about contracts, legalities, or what to expect $ wise.
 I just kept to myself and tried to perfect my craft as much as I could.
 I remember the 1st time someone asked me for a track… I didn’t want to sell it!
 I was just shocked at the fact that someone liked my work enough to use it.

-I was ghost producing for a little over a year before the light bulb went off in my head.
-I was getting screwed left and right (production credits, money, etc.), and I felt it was time for me to position myself around people with different mindsets, experience, and really sit down and learn the business side of the industry.
+I was ghost-producing for a little over a year before the light bulb went off in my head.
+I was getting screwed left and right (production credits, money, etc.), and I felt it was time for me to position myself around people with different mindsets, experiences, and really sit down and learn the business side of the industry.
 Since then I’ve had nothing but positive results.
 I make a great living doing what I love ‘music production’ without labels, artists, or managers.

 I wanted to create a reliable resource for musicians, producers, composers, artists (regardless of skill level), etc. I want to help others to reach the level of success that I have without all the b*******.
 Granted, there are a lot of online production communities out there, but let’s be honest……